pulumi/automation-api-examples/README.md

 [Database Migration](go/database_migration) | This example provisions an AWS Aurora SQL database and executes a database "migration" using the resulting connection info.
 This migration creates a table, inserts a few rows of data, and reads the data back to verify the setup.
 This is all done in a single program using an `inline` Pulumi program.
 With Automation API you can orchestrate complex workflows that go beyond infrastructure provisioning and into application management, database setup, etc.
 [Cloud-backed Secret Provider](go/inline_secrets_provider) | This example demonstrates an inline program using a cloud-backed (KMS) secret provider.
 [Passphrase Secret Provider](go/inline_passphrase_secrets_provider) | This example demonstrates an inline program using a passphrase secret provider.
+[Remote Deployment](go/remote_deployment) | This example demonstrates how to use Automation API to run Pulumi programs remotely with Pulumi Deployments.
+In this case a static S3 website from the [Pulumi examples repo](https://github.com/pulumi/examples/tree/master/aws-ts-s3-folder).

 ### Node.js Examples